 Today, Safsaf speaks almost fluent English and is learning Turkish.
 Five months after her arrival in Fethiye, her Mum, Dad and youngest sister made the 20-hour journey by boat, via Beirut, to join them.
 Zain was born five months after her journey from Syria began.

 With the help of people living locally, Safsaf has made a life here for herself and her family, along with many friends.

 She is now active in helping other families in the relatively small Syrian community that has settled in the area over the past couple of years.

 T.C.
 Safsaf Kadri

 There are over 3 million Syrian refugees in Turkey.
 The Turkish government made a decision to give Turkish Citizenship to 1000 of these refugees and Safsaf was chosen to apply.

 “The best day in my life”

-“That is my best day in my life new start thank you my god, thank you State of Turkey, thanks to all the friends who supported me here.
-Thank you ladies.
+“That is the best day in my life new start thank you, my god, thank you State of Turkey, thanks to all the friends who supported me here.
+Thank you, ladies.
 I love you so much I will not forget this day.
 Thank you Turkey” – Safsaf Kadri